 If you spend a few hours a day in front of a computer, you can do this exercise every couple of hours.
 It helps to reduce the stress in the neck area.
 This exercise is also very relaxing.
 You need to try it to feel it 🙂

-There are few different exercises for shoulder girdle but this one is very basic.
+There are a few different exercises for shoulder girdle but this one is very basic.
 The reason I like to include this exercise as neck regime is to relax the shoulder girdle.
 When you are moving and stretching the neck muscles in all directions, a lot of the time shoulder girdles gets used and becomes stressed.
 This small exercise will help calm and relax the shoulder girdle.

-This exercise can be done in sitting or standing.
+This exercise can be done sitting or standing.
 In a relaxed position, shrug your shoulders as if you are trying to lift them towards ears.
 Slowly and gradually bring them down to starting position.
 Repeat the movement 10 times

 SCM (sternocleidomastoid muscle) stretch/Side stretch:

 Position: Sitting comfortably in a chair, feet resting on the ground, knees hip-width apart.
 The easiest way to remember this stretch is opposite side flexion and same side rotation to feel the SCM stretch.
 So in other words, let’s say you want to stretch left side SCM muscle.
-You bring right ear to right shoulder and try to look down at the ceiling towards the right side.
+You bring right ear to the right shoulder and try to look down at the ceiling towards the right side.
 You will feel stretch on the left side of the neck.

 A slight variation you can do with this stretch is looking up on the side you feel the stretch at.
-For example, for left side neck stretch, right ear to right shoulder, and look up towards the left ceiling.
+For example, for left side neck stretch, right ear to the right shoulder, and look up towards the left ceiling.
 This small change in rotation uses different fibers of muscles, Thus, stretching different area of the neck.
 Again, you need to try it to see where and how you feel with the stretching.

-You can repeat on opposite side.
+You can repeat on the opposite side.
 I like to hold the stretch for 15 to 20 second gently and repeat it to 3 times a day.

 Back of Neck Stretch: